You are about to leave us.trintellix.com.

 Sexual side effects with antidepressants are known to be voluntarily underreported, in part because patients may be reluctant to discuss them.
 A self-rated questionnaire designed to identify sexual side effects was used in TRINTELLIX clinical trials to determine how many people actually experienced sexual side effects with TRINTELLIX.

-Taking antidepressants like TRINTELLIX may cause sexual problems.
+Sexual problems: Taking antidepressants like TRINTELLIX may cause sexual problems.
 Symptoms in males may include: delayed ejaculation or inability to have an ejaculation, decreased sex drive, or problems getting or keeping an erection.
 Symptoms in females may include: decreased sex drive, or delayed orgasm or inability to have an orgasm.
 Talk to your healthcare provider if you develop any changes in your sexual function or if you have any questions or concerns about sexual problems during treatment with TRINTELLIX.